 6. Use Google Trends

 Google Trends is a valuable tool for spotting expired domains.
-Let’s face it; it can be overwhelming to think about outrunning and outbidding other buyers for a particular website name.
+Let’s face it; it can be overwhelming to think about outrunning and outbidding other buyers of a particular website name.

 The platform provides crucial data that can help you decide whether an expired domain will become a significant investment.
 It has a feature called “Interest Over Time,” which allows you to study the potential of a website to trend and gain more clicks in the future.